 of 1920 King Alexander (photo) is bitten by his favorite monkey in the Royal Gardens, and dies.
 It is a monkey bite that changes the course of Greek history.

 new face of Turkey.
 After being encouraged by their European 'friends' the Greek Army finds itself isolated in central Turkey.
-They are defeated by the forces of Kemal Attaturk and forced to flee to the shores of the Aegean.
+They are defeated by the forces of Kemal and forced to flee to the shores of the Aegean.
 In their wake they bring with them thousands of Greek and Christian citizens of the Ottoman empire who fear that the advancing Turks will massacre them.
-While the French, British, US and Russian fleets watch in the harbor, waiting to sign contracts with the new Turkish government, the city
+While ships from the French, British, and US fleets watch in the harbor waiting to sign contracts with the new Turkish government,

 of Smyrna is burned.
 Approximately 30,000 people are murdered in Smyrna, among them the Greek Orthodox Archbishop Chrysostomos who had been hacked to death by a frenzied mob.
 See Smyrna 1922: The Destruction of A City by Marjorie Housepian Dobkin